 - Whether there is a pattern to the symptoms, such as the frequency and consistency of bowel movements

 - How the symptoms affect the patient’s life, such as causing absences from school or work

-The healthcare provider will learn about the patient’s health history and find out if there are any other members of the patient’s family who have inflammatory bowel disease.
-People who have an immediate family member with CD are more likely to develop CD themselves; however, most people with CD do not have a family member with the disease.
+The healthcare provider will learn about the patient’s health history and find out if there are any other members of the patient’s family who have IBD.
+People who have an immediate family member with IBD are more likely to develop IBD themselves; however, most people with IBD do not have a family member with the disease.

-Because many of the symptoms of CD can also have various other kinds of causes, the healthcare provider may also ask questions about whether the patient:
+Because many of the symptoms of IBD can also have various other kinds of causes, the healthcare provider may also ask questions about whether the patient:

 - Has travelled recently

 - Has taken antibiotics or other medications recently

 What happens during the physical examination for inflammatory bowel disease?

 During the physical examination, the healthcare provider checks the patient’s heart rate, blood pressure, temperature and body weight.3,5 The provider also examines and listens to the patient’s abdomen to check for tenderness and swelling.